The

 The 1972 Dolphins’ perfect 17-0

 season is the only perfect season in NFL history!
-The 1934 Bears, the 1942 Bears,
+The 1934 Bears, the 1942

-Giants 30-13 in the NFL Championship Game, while the ‘42 Bears lost 14-6 to the
+the Giants 30-13 in the NFL Championship Game, while the ‘42 Bears lost 14-6 to

-and playoffs.
+season and playoffs.
 A truly remarkable achievement.

 Of note: The ’72 ROAD uniform